vhorb/vhorb.github.io/README.md

 - Create blackbox-tests with Cucumber+Ruby
 - Maintain docker images, which needed in testing
 - Participate in demo for customer
-- Play role QA Lead, QA mentor
+- Act as QA Lead and QA mentor

 **QA engineer (License project, CRM project) - Materialise**
 **March 2016 - June 2017**